My Awarded Projects

 An avid performer of early and new music, Jung Sun has given concerts in US, Canada, Mexico, Europe and Asia.
 She has given world-premiere performances of music written by Robert Morris, Carlos Sanchez- guiterrez, Juan Trigos, and many more.
-Since relocating to New York City in 2013, she has been performing at Weill Recital Hall at Carnegie Hall, Yale Club, Manhattan School of Music, Shapeshifter Lab, as well Duane Park in a part of TriBeCa Art + Culture Night, to name a few.
+Since relocating to New York City in 2013, she has been performing at Weill Recital Hall at Carnegie Hall, Yale Club, Manhattan School of Music, Shapeshifter Lab, Opera America, as well Duane Park in a part of TriBeCa Art + Culture Night, to name a few.

 A passionate educator, Jung Sun has a studio of more than 50 students in NYC and NJ area.
 Not only she firmly believes in classical music’s motivic tradition, she also teaches them to use the same set of ears to listen to Brahms, Radiohead, or Xenakis.
 In her former capacity, she has been working with prominent composers such as Hans Abrahamsen, Shulamit Ran, Mario Davidovsky, and David Liptak.
 She also has an active role in curating and programming works.

 Jung Sun began her piano studies at age three, and started writing music when she was seventeen.
 Her curiosity and passion about Bach’s music led her into studying harpsichord and continuo playing as well.
 She received a BM (summa cum laude) from Ewha University in her native country South Korea and a doctorate from the Eastman School of Music, where she taught and also served as a pianist of the Eastman Musica Nova Ensemble and OSSIA New Music.
 She also holds an Artist Diploma degree from McGill University, where she received Schulich Scholarship.
-Her current interests include music written by composer/pianists, conductor-less chamber music and jazz.
+Her current interests include music written by composer/pianists, conductor-less chamber music and counterpoint.

 Imagine you are a composer, and you are locked in a room with a huge window and a piano for 10 days, and all you can see is a rainy forest through the window.
 I was literally in this situation when I was asked to write a piece for 9 players in 10 days by Tanglewood Music Center this summer.
 Guess which tune you will end up thinking of when you are alone in a room with the piano and a view of rain?
 I wrote the whole piece based on this particular tune and put it backwards.